of 1st Choice

 Email me at email@example.com if you would like to do the assessment.

-Signs to watch for in organisations are:
+Some signs to watch for in organisations are:

 • people complaining about workloads, compliance pressures, work content, fatigue